samridhikohli/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository  is a for the capstone project on coursera
+This repository  is a for the capstone project on coursera under the IBM Professional Certificate for Data Science.